 Jocelyn Thibault came in to relieve Montreal starter Andy Moog to begin the third, and yielded only Kordic's goal with 5:03 left.

 1998 – Eric Lindros scored twice and added an assist and John LeClair added a goal and a pair of helpers to lead Philadelphia to a 4-1 victory over the Mighty Ducks of Anaheim in the Flyers home opener at the First Union Center.

-Rod Brind’Amour also scored a goal and rookie Dmitri Tertyshny, playing in his first game, picked up an assist for his first NHL point.
+Rod Brind’Amour also scored a goal and rookie defenseman Dmitri Tertyshny -- a sixth round selection (132nd-overall) in the 1995 entry draft, playing in his first game -- picked up an assist on Lindros' first goal to record his first NHL point.

-Miroslav Dvorak 1951 – The Flyers selected the older (31 years old at the time), diminutive Czechoslovakian defender in the third round of the 1982 draft, and he came over to the U.S. and played three seasons in Philadelphia.
-In 193 games, Dvorak posted 11 goals, 85 points, and was a +58.
+Miroslav Dvorak 1951 – The Flyers selected the older (31 years old at the time), diminutive Czechoslovakian defender in the third round (46th-overall) of the 1982 draft, and he came over to the U.S. and played three seasons in Philadelphia.
+In 193 games, Dvorak posted 11 goals, 85 points, and posted an impressive +58 rating.
 Dvorak passed away in June of 2008 at the age of 56.